Ninth Judicial Circuit Court

-The court's PPO Coordinator is available at the Michigan Avenue Courthouse to conduct interviews with and assist petitioners seeking personal protection orders.
+Beginning September 1, 2017 the court's PPO Coordinator will be available at the Crosstown Center to conduct interviews with and assist petitioners seeking personal protection orders.
 The PPO Coordinator interviews petitioners to assess their needs, assists with processing paperwork, and will oftentimes refer petitioners to local agencies for assistance.